 What did he know?
 He'd been classically educated.
 Then they remembered that that classical education had taken place at the Guild of Assassins, and froze.

 - Mr Tulip from The Truth is a career criminal and the muscle of the pair.
-He is constantly snorting anything he can get that comes in powdered form (up to and including flour).
+He is constantly snorting anything he can get that comes in little bags sold by furtive men on the street (up to and including flour and corned-beef sandwiches).
 He is also an expert in fine art and antiques.

 - Willikins, Vimes's butler, appears to be a calm, ordinary butler, until he comes at you with the ice carving knife.

 - Anyone who graduates from Ankh-Morpork's Guild of Assassins.

 - Edmond Dantès, The Count of Monte Cristo.